Been-07/csv-data-processor/README.md

 :warning: Requirements

-· The CSV file must contain columns named Price and Quantity
+· The CSV file must contain columns with numeric values (you can choose any column names)

-· Values in these columns must be numbers (integers)
+· Values in selected columns must be numbers (integers)

 :bug: Error Handling